 1994 - In March Bosnia-Herzegovina and Croatia reach an agreement to form a joint federation and end their hostilities.
 The Croatian and Bosnian-Muslim forces join in opposition to the Serbs, launching an offensive in April and May.

-Meanwhile, on 24 March 1994, Mladic's daughter Ana is found dead.
+Meanwhile, Mladic's daughter Ana is found dead on 24 March.
 She has died from a single gunshot wound to the head fired from her father's favourite pistol.
 Reports indicate she committed suicide after reading an article in a Serbian magazine that described her father as a murderer.
 Mladic believes she was killed.

 The death of Ana is said to have a profound and disturbing affect on Mladic.